 Not sure how old your accounts are?
-You can pull your own credit report for free (without hurting your score) on websites like Credit Karma.
+You can pull your own credit report for free (without hurting your credit score) on reputable websites like Credit Karma.

 If you’re not a big fan of math, you can check your utilization ratio and find out how adding new tradelines might affect it using our Tradeline Calculator.